-- Provide optimal patient care in collaboration with prescribers, nurses, pharmacists, and other healthcare professionals, based on therapeutic principles and evidencebased data, taking into account pertinent legal, ethical, social, and economic issues, and evolving biomedical, pharmaceutical, and clinical sciences that may impact therapeutic outcomes. - Manage and use the resources of the health care system, in cooperation with prescribers, nurses, pharmacists, and other health care providers, to promote health, provide accurate medication consultation, and improve therapeutic outcomes of medication use. - Promote personal health, wellbeing, and disease prevention in cooperation with patients, communities, at-risk populations, and other members of an interprofessional team of health care providers. - Provide preventive and supportive health care services to the community. - Develop the leadership qualities to function effectively as a member of the health care team in order to deliver health and family welfare services. - Communicate effectively with patients and the community.
+- Provide optimal patient care in collaboration with prescribers, nurses, pharmacists, and other healthcare professionals, based on therapeutic principles and evidencebased data, considering pertinent legal, ethical, social, and economic issues, and evolving biomedical, pharmaceutical, and clinical sciences that may impact therapeutic outcomes. - Manage and use the resources of the health care system, in cooperation with prescribers, nurses, pharmacists, and other health care providers, to promote health, provide accurate medication consultation, and improve therapeutic outcomes of medication use. - Promote personal health, wellbeing, and disease prevention in cooperation with patients, communities, at-risk populations, and other members of an interprofessional team of health care providers. - Provide preventive and supportive health care services to the community. - Develop the leadership qualities to function effectively as a member of the healthcare team to deliver health and family welfare services. - Communicate effectively with patients and the community.